 On-post housing at Fort Riley is managed by Corvias Military Living, which operates six housing neighborhoods across the installation.
 Corvias is pet-friendly (up to three dogs or cats per household), offers house watch programs during deployment, and provides a Self-Help store for routine maintenance items.
 Wait times vary by rank and bedroom size — contact Corvias at 785-717-2258 for current availability.

 When you live on post, your BAH transfers directly to Corvias as rent — covering the full cost of housing.
 You do not pocket any surplus.
 Additionally, when you buy off post using a VA loan, you use your BAH toward your mortgage.
 However, unlike renting, you build equity.
-Over a typical three-year tour at Fort Riley, even modest price appreciation in the $160,000–$230,000 range can result in meaningful equity — particularly with $0 down and no PMI through the VA loan.
+Over a typical three-year tour at Fort Riley, even modest price appreciation in this affordable market can result in meaningful equity — particularly with $0 down and no PMI through the VA loan.

-Fort Riley is one of the best posts in the Army to build equity while stationed.
-The affordability of the surrounding market means most BAH grades can support a purchase without financial strain.
+Fort Riley is one of the better posts in the Army to build equity while stationed.
+The affordability of the surrounding market means most BAH grades from E-6 up can support a purchase without financial strain, and junior enlisted can buy at the lower end of Junction City, Ogden, and Grandview Plaza.
 If you plan to rent the home after PCS, Junction City and Manhattan both have steady demand from the military community.
 Specifically, the VA home loan gives you the tool to get into the market without a down payment — one of the most powerful financial advantages available to service members.

 Gates at Fort Riley: Commute Times by Neighborhood